 PLAN YEAR APPROVED IMPLEMENTATION DATE PLAN YEAR(S) AMENDED

 Fiscal Year 2025 January 1, 2025 N/A

-Australia December 1 aus
+Antivity December

 This activity limits project-based voucher (PBV) rents to the lowest of the payment standard or rent reasonableness.
 This activity will further enhance a participant's ability to maintain stability in their housing and may prevent terminations or evictions and facilitate a more contestant and predictable tenant rent.